Uses of Recombinant DNA Technology (AQA A Level Biology): Revision Note

 Social and ethical implications associated with GMOs in agriculture

-• The genetic modification of microorganisms for the production of medicines, antibiotics and enzymes raises little debate compared to the use of genetically modified organisms (GMOs) for food production
+• There is less of a debate in using microorganisms for the production of medicines, antibiotics and enzymes compared to the use of genetically modified organisms (GMOs) for food production

-• The use of GMOs in food production has been proposed as a solution to feeding the increasing world population, the decreasing arable land and decreasing the impact on the environment, however concerns such as the development of resistance in insects and weeds and costs of seeds have meant that countries are not allowing GMOs to be grown
+• The use of GMOs in food production has been proposed as a solution to feeding the increasing world population, the decreasing arable land and decreasing the impact on the environment; however concerns such as the development of resistance in insects and weeds and the costs of seeds have meant that some countries are not allowing GMOs to be grown

-• The ethical implications of using GMOs in food production are:
+• Ethical implications of using GMOs in food production:

 • The lack of long-term research on the effects on human health – should GM food be consumed if it is unknown whether it will cause allergies or be toxic over time (although there has been no evidence to suggest this would occur to date)